SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Elasticsearch.md

 By default, Elasticsearch does **not** require authentication, which means anyone can access or alter the data.
 We therefore **highly recommend that you enable authentication** on your Elasticsearch cluster.

-> [!Note]
+> [!NOTE]
-> In order for the Authentication to work TLS must be configured (see above steps on how to configure).
+> For the authentication to work, TLS must be configured first, as detailed above.

 To enable authentication in Elasticsearch 6.8.X: